MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/includes/xcframeworks.md

 ---

 > [!NOTE]
 > App Center SDK supports the use of `xcframework`.
-If you want to integrate xcframeworks into your project, download the **AppCenter-SDK-Apple-XCFramework.zip** and unzip it.
+If you want to integrate xcframeworks into your project, download the **AppCenter-SDK-Apple-XCFramework.zip** from the [releases page](https://github.com/microsoft/appcenter-sdk-apple/releases) and unzip it.
 This folder does not contain different platforms' subfolders, instead it contains xcframeworks for each module.
-They can be integrated the same way as usual frameworks.
+They can be integrated the same way as usual frameworks, as described below.